Florcita Motuda: Political career

 He was one of the founders of the Humanist Party.
 He actively participated in television programs as a representative of Humanism and of the opposition to the military dictatorship.
 This was reflected in his musical career, as he released a cassette titled La Fiesta del NO!!!, in reference to the "NO" option during the national plebescite of 1988.

 In 1999, he actively participated in the presidential campaign of Tomás Hirsch, and in 2004 he again contributed his creativity to the municipal campaign of the Juntos Podemos pact.
 In 2005 he was registered as a candidate for deputy for the Humanist Party in Florida, Santiago, also within the Juntos Podemos pact.

-In the 2017 parliamentary elections, he was elected deputy for the 17th district.
+In the 2017 parliamentary elections, he was elected deputy for District 17.
 Alarcón attended his first day as a legislator in the Chilean Congress dressed in his white cape with moons and black stars, in addition to the antennas on his head.
 The musician used his "gala" suit to attend the Plenary of Congress and the start of the new legislature, where his wardrobe did not go unnoticed by the cameras and television.
 He justified his decision by saying: "Imagine if I arrived dressed in a suit and tie, what would the headline be?
 I haven't even paid them and they already bought it bought it.
 It's a politically necessary fact; it also represents the diversity that our country has".

 In January 2021, after being accused of sexual harassment, he resigned from the Humanist Party.
 His term ended in March 2022.